rockettheme/docs/Docs/wordpress/themes/nuance/pricing.md

 ---
 title: Nuance: Recreating the Demo - Pricing Tables Page
 description: Your Guide to Recreating Elements of the Nuance Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Templates/nuance:Nuance
+breadcrumb: /wordpress:WordPress/!themes:Themes/nuance:Nuance

 ---

 Introduction
 -----

-The **Pricing Tables** example page demonstrates how you can create a beautiful page with the Nuance template.
+The **Pricing Tables** example page demonstrates how you can create a beautiful page with the Nuance theme.
 Here is some information to help you replicate this page as it appears in the demo.

 Theme Override Options
 -----